© 2018 Resource Training & Solutions

 picoCuries/liter (pCi/L) - the level of radon present in the measurement area

 Radon - an odorless, tasteless, colorless, radioactive gas which is the number two cause of lung cancer in humans; primary source of ionizing radiation

 Short-term tests - a screening test over a period of 2 to 7 days in closed conditions (charcoal canister)

-Mike Machacek or the designated employee of the St Cloud School District has been trained in the requirements of this plan and is responsible for implementation and upgrading the plan.
+A designated employee of the St Cloud School District has been trained in the requirements of this plan and is responsible for implementation and upgrading the plan.
 Responsibilities include, but are not limited, to:

 - Surveying building to identify areas of possible radon infiltration;

 - Testing suspected areas or sites;